amulheirn/bootstrap/README.md

 * Applies IP/mask, default route and root user's password
 * Commits and quits

+The script allows the operator to specify the interface name which will be used for the pre-staging activity.
+This is to allow any interface to be used - me0, fxp0, ge-0/0/0 etc.

 # Usage
 Password, management interface, address/mask are all mandatory elements which must be passed as command-line arguments.
 The default route is optional.